-Students in Middle Eastern Studies will attain at least a third-year competency in Arabic or at least a two-year competency in Persian or Hebrew.
+Students in Middle Eastern Studies will attain at least a third-year competency in Arabic or at least a second-year competency in Persian or Hebrew.
 Students in South Asian Studies will attain at least a second-year competency in Hindi, Urdu, or Sanskrit.
 Both Middle Eastern and South Asian Studies students will complete a total of 30 course credits, including nine graduate-level courses in their regional focus (27 credits in courses numbered 5000 or above, selected with the approval of the Director of Graduate Studies), and fulfill all the requirements for MESA 8995, a 3-credit research seminar (that students will normally take in the final semester of their program), including a thesis (on a topic determined in consultation with the Director of Graduate Studies).
 This degree is intended to take two years, but students may be able to complete it in less time, provided they are able to fulfill all the requirements.
 Students who study the full four semesters will have enough room in their schedules to fulfill the requirements for a certificate if desired.
 The areas in which such a certificate is possible are Africana Studies, American Studies, Digital Humanities, Environmental Humanities, and Gender and Sexuality Studies.

 Applicants must satisfy the general admission requirements of the Graduate School of Arts and Sciences.
 For applicants concentrating in Middle Eastern Studies with Arabic as their language, two years of successful study at the college level in Arabic are required.
 For applicants concentrating in Middle Eastern Studies with Persian or Hebrew as their language, no previous study is required.
 For applicants concentrating in South Asian Studies no previous language study is required.
 In addition, acceptance into the MA program in MESALC will depend upon the applicant's undergraduate performance and promise of future success.